s4908581/PatternAnalysis-2025/recognition/GFNet_ADNI_s4908581/README.md

 $$TNR = \frac{TN}{FP + TN}$$

-where TN represents the number of samples correctly identified as NC, and FP represents the number of NC samples that are misjudgedas as AD.
+where TN represents the number of samples correctly identified as NC, and FP represents the number of NC samples that are misjudged as AD.
 The model's value of sensitivity is **63.4%**, and the value of specificity is **87.1%**.
 The model has a high specificity, indicating that the model is very cautious and rarely misdiagnoses healthy individuals as having AD.
 But the model has a moderate sensitivity, indicating it will miss a considerable number of true AD patients.
 The result indicates that the model adopts a ​​conservative diagnostic strategy that prioritizes specificity.

 #### **ROC Curve**
 The plot below shows the ROC (Receiver Operating Characteristic) curve.